Karon Temple (Wat Suwan Khiri Khet)

 Tuesday and Saturday afternoon / evening is a good time to visit Karon temple, as there's a market on those days with lots of food, clothes, jewelery, shoes and more.
 On other days the temple will be much quieter.
 Rather like Patong Temple, if you visit Karon Temple you can find a little oasis of peace just off the main road and close to a busy tourist zone.
 With temples like this so close to the hotels, there's no excuse not to visit!

-• Karon Beach Hotels
+• Karon Beach Hotel Tips

 • Karon Temple Market

 • More Temples in Phuket